 The Heart of Aromatherapy: Use patchouli for natural perfumes and deodorants, daily skin care, rejuvenating damaged skin, soothing skin irritation, inflammation, bug bites and stings, repelling insects, meditating and contemplation, and feeling deeply relaxed and peaceful.

 The Complete Book of Essential Oils and Aromatherapy: Use patchouli for cuts, sores, abscesses, mites, fungus, and problematic skin conditions.
 The essential oil can also help repel insects and relieve bug bites and stings.
 The oil may help relieve PMS, moodiness, depression, and irritability.

-The Encyclopedia of Essential Oils (updated edition): Use patchouli in skin care for acne, athlete's foot, cracked and chapped skin, oily skin, dermatitis, weeping eczema, sores, wounds, and wrinkles.
+The Encyclopedia of Essential Oils (updated edition): Uses for patchouli essential oil include skin care for acne, athlete's foot, cracked and chapped skin, oily skin, dermatitis, weeping eczema, sores, wounds, and wrinkles.
 Use the oil in hair care, especially for dandruff and oily hair.
 The essential oil is also useful for relieving nervous exhaustion and stress-related complaints.